 While the comparison of baseline characteristics reveals some differences between respondents and non-respondents, an examination of treatment status by survey response shows no such differences.
 Table 2, Panel B shows that borrowers assigned to one of the three treatment conditions were equally likely to participate in the survey: 89.0 percent of survey respondents were assigned to the treatment condition versus 89.4 percent of non-respondents.
-Response rates were also balanced across two of the three treatment arms individually, with survey respondents being slightly less likely to have been assigned to the baseline treatment group.
 So while our sample of survey respondents is unlikely to be representative of our full sample population, these results suggest that experimental comparisons within this select sample are still likely to be internally valid.